MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: MLR-SNet

-\textbf{Calculation principle of MLR-SNet.} The computational graph of MLR-SNet is depicted in Fig.\ref{figneta}.
-Let $\mathcal{A}(\cdot;\theta)$ denote the MLR-SNet, and then the updating equation of SGD in Eq.(\ref{eq3}) can be rewritten as
+The computational graph of MLR-SNet is depicted in Fig.\ref{figneta}.
+Let $\!\mathcal{A}(\cdot,\cdot;\phi)\!$ denote MLR-SNet.
+Then the updating equation of the vanilla SGD algorithm in Eq.(\ref{eq3}) can be rewritten as:

-where $\theta_t$ is the parameter of MLR-SNet at $t$-th iteration ($t=0,\cdots,T-1$).
-At any iteration steps, $\mathcal{A}(\cdot;\theta)$ can learn an explicit loss-LR dependent relationship, such that the net can adaptively predict LR according to the current input loss $\mathcal{L}_t$, as well as the historical information stored in the net.
-For every iteration step, the whole forward computation process is
+where $\mathcal{A}(f_t,\theta_t;\phi)$ outputs the LR ($\alpha_t$) at the $t$-th iteration, $\phi$ is the parameter of MLR-SNet, $f_t$ is the loss of the batch samples $D_t$ at the $t$-th iteration, and $\theta_t=\{h_{t-1},c_{t-1}\}$, where $h_t,c_t\in R^{d'}$ denote the output and state of the LSTM cell at the $t$-th iteration ($t=0,\cdots,T-1$), $d'$ represents the dimension of the state vectors (i.e., the size of hidden nodes).
+At each SGD iteration, $\mathcal{A}(f_t,\theta_t;\phi)$ can learn an explicit loss-LR dependent relationship, such that the net can adaptively predict LR according to the current input loss $f_t$, as well as the historical training information $\theta_t$ stored in the net.
+For every iteration step, the whole forward computation process can be written as (as shown in Fig. \ref{fignetb}):